Ramiz Raja

 He played international cricket for the Pakistan national cricket team from 1984 to 1997, appearing in 57 Test matches and 198 One Day Internationals (ODIs), and was part of the team that won the 1992 Cricket World Cup.
 Raja was occasionally appointed captain and scored over 8,000 runs across formats during his international career.

 After retiring from professional cricket, he transitioned into commentary and analysis, becoming one of the most recognized voices in the cricketing world.
-He also hosts a popular YouTube channel, Ramiz Speaks, where he discusses cricket-related topics.
+He also hosts a YouTube channel, Ramiz Speaks, where he discusses cricket-related topics.

 Early and personal life

 Family background

 Raja was born on 14 August 1962 in Faisalabad, Punjab, Pakistan into a Rajput family.

 His family roots lie in Jaipur, Rajasthan, India.

 His father Saleem Akhtar was a cricketer during the British colonial era who played first-class cricket for Multan and Sargodha after the partition, while his brother Wasim Raja and cousin Atif Rauf played for the Pakistan national cricket team, with another brother Zaeem Raja having played first-class cricket as well.